Nicolas Vatin

 Nicolas Vatin is a French epigrapher and historian, specializing in the study of the Ottoman Empire.
 His brother, François Vatin, is a professor of sociology at the Paris West University Nanterre La Défenser.

-He is the author of a major work on the history of Ottoman empire, especially during the 15th and 16th centuries.

 Career

 After studying at the École normale supérieure, Vatin obtained his agrégation de lettres classiques in 1978.
 Between 1981 and 1983, Vatin was a resident at the French Institute of Anatolian Studies in Istanbul.
-As of 2016, Vatin is the director of research at the CNRS and director of studies at the école pratique des hautes études.
+As of 2016, Vatin is the director of research at the CNRS and director of studies at the Ecole pratique des hautes études..